Alcohol treatment and comorbid social anxiety disorder treatment

 Social anxiety disorder (SAD) and alcohol use disorders (AUD) tend to co-occur at high rates.
 The National Epidemiologic Survey on Alcohol and Related Conditions (Grant et al., 2005) found that 48 percent of participants with a lifetime diagnosis of SAD also met criteria for a lifetime diagnosis of AUD.
-In instances of comorbidity, the two disorders may lead to greater impairment than either condition alone.
+In instances of alcohol use and comorbid social anxiety disorder, the two disorders may lead to greater impairment than either condition alone.
 For example, research suggests that patients seeking alcohol treatment who have a lifetime diagnosis of SAD are more likely to have major depressive episodes, severe alcohol dependence, less peer social support, and lower occupational status when compared to AUD patients without SAD (Thevos, Thomas, & Randall, 1999; Thomas et al., 1999).

 A recent case study suggests a possible combination of therapies for successful treatment of SAD and AUD.
 Researchers at Florida State University hypothesized that a combination of motivation enhancement therapy (MET) and cognitive-behavioral therapy (CBT) might decrease the symptoms of both SAD and AUD.
 After 19 sessions of MET-CBT, a 33-year-old male patient experienced significant decreases in social anxiety as well as alcohol-related problems (Buckner et al., 2008).